-Our Baratza Sette 270 grinder review covers the strong and weak spots to assure that you have enough information to decide and don’t get unpleasant surprises.
+Our Baratza Sette 270 grinder review covers the strong and weak spots to ensure you have enough information to decide and not get unpleasant surprises.

 - Performs like a beast: near-zero retention, high speed, and even grind-size distribution.

 - Its plastic body makes it noisy and unappealing for design-focused users.

 I don’t expect you to make up your mind so quickly.
 Even more, if you have a loud morning already or you honestly don’t bother, keep reading to learn why it’s many coffee enthusiasts’ favorite and if it’s for you.